warpxprotocol/warpx/pallets/hybrid-orderbook/README.md

 **_Hybrid Orderbook_** combines the best part of both worlds:

 - Traditional orderbook model with an Automated Market Maker(a.k.a AMM) so that trading pairs with wide spreads still have automated market making, **creating an effect of zero spread**.
 - There is a liquidity pool in the middle of the orderbook, and all orders (buys or sells) occur at the best price between the two.
 For example, a market buy order will take liquidity from the pool if cheaper than the orderbook, or vice versa.
+That said, orders will always be matched with the better price between the pool and orderbook.

 ### Order Types